ifpen/chalk-it/documentation/docs/wdg/selection/plot-selection.md

 3 significant addition in the dataNode have to be done in order to have a clean result.

-- Reset the DataNode [Selection] via the chalkit function (_chalkit.setVariable_ or _chalkit.setVariableProperty_).
+- Reset the DataNode [Selection] via the chalkit function _chalkit.setVariable_.
 This will reset the selection and the plotly data (done in [ResetSelection] dataNode)

 - Add the field "selections : []" in all layout impacted in order to remove all the visible rectangle or lasso drawn
 - Create a relation between the resetSelection action script and the different layout to trigger the layout dataNodes.